top of page

 Jul 12, 20252 min read

-How to Use Your NDIS Core Funding for Community Participation
+How to use your NDIS Core Funding for community access and participation

-If you have ever looked at your NDIS plan and thought, “Can I actually use my Core funding for this?”
-You are not alone.
+If you have ever looked at your NDIS plan and thought "can I actually use my Core funding for this?", you are not alone.
 NDIS Core Funding is one of the most flexible parts of an NDIS plan, but it is also one of the most misunderstood.
-This is especially true when it comes to social and community participation.
-Let’s break it down clearly, in real language, so you can confidently use your funding and get the most out of your plan.
-What Is NDIS Core Funding?
-NDIS Core Fundin
+This is especially true when it comes to community access and social participation.
+Here is a plain-English breakdown so you can use your funding confidently and get the most out of your plan.
+What is NDIS Core Funding?
+Core Funding is designed

 Jul 11, 20253 min read